hackervera/tjgillies.github.com/_posts/2009-06-15-web-services-with-cocoa-surprise.markdown

 I am keeping everything using JSON now instead of switching to plist.
 JSON will transfer twice as fast and parse faster than plists do.
 Awesome.

 Sorry to everyone I preached plists to.
 I assumed Apple would be correct.
 They were not.

+**Update 10/29/09:** Several people have suggested using binary plists instead, as they are actually much smaller than XML.
+I chose the XML style ones because they were much easier to manipulate.
+Hopefully there is an implementation of `plutil -convert` for Ruby out there.

 [TouchJSON]: http://code.google.com/p/touchcode/
 [JSON Framework]: http://code.google.com/p/json-framework